 It is located next to Sarajevo train station.
 The Avaz Twist Tower is the tallest building in Sarajevo and offers a fantastic 360 panoramic view of the city from its observation deck.

 Got to See Gazi Husrev-Beg Mosque

-This is one of largest historical mosque and most typical Ottoman structures in Balkans.
-Built-in 16th and today serves as the main congregational mosque of the Islamic community of Bosnia and Herzegovina
+This is one of the Balkans’ largest historical mosques and the most typical Ottoman structures.
+Built-in 16th and today serve as the main congregational mosque of the Islamic community of Bosnia and Herzegovina.

 Beautiful St. Joseph Church, Sarajevo

 Saint Joseph’s Church is a Roman Catholic church in Sarajevo, Bosnia & Herzegovina.
 It was declared a National Monument of Bosnia and Herzegovina in 2008.

 Sacred Heart Cathedral, Sarajevo

 The Sacred Heart Cathedral is a Christian church in Sarajevo; commonly referred to as the Sarajevo Cathedral, it is the largest cathedral in Bosnia and Herzegovina.